Rule 1 - Rocker Shape

 Is it class legal to alter the rocker shape a little bit to make it better?

-NO - Intentionally modifying the rocker shape is prohibited.
-Please re-read the top of the class rules page where it has always said, we all use the same shaped hulls and modify the other parts -- and why we do this.
-Also please re-read rule #1, which has always said we use the same rocker shape.
+No - Intentionally modifying the rocker shape is prohibited.
+Please read the top of the class rules page where it has always said, we all use the same shaped hulls and modify the other parts.

 Is the "defined hull shape" shown on the top of the rules page the shape that you cut?